-As a dedicated carnivore, I've had my fair share of homemade beef jerky meat.
+As a dedicated carnivore, I've had my fair share of beef jerky meat.
 Throughout my 4 years of experience trying out different jerky recipes, I've learned that the key step in getting the most flavorful beef jerky is using the right cuts of meat.

-Luckily, I've curated a list of the best meat for making homemade beef jerky.
+Luckily, I've curated a list of the best meat for making beef jerky.
 I'll also share my proven tips and tricks for buying the best meat for your jerky recipe.

 Let's get started.